Capsule Wardrobe Planner: How to Build a Minimalist Wardrobe

 Since examples can help clear things up, here’s what’s in my capsule wardrobe.

-You’ll see it’s mostly plain clothing.
-Lots of neutral colors.
-No big words or phrases on any items.
+You’ll see it’s mostly plain clothing with lots of neutral colours and no big words or phrases on any items.

-Note: I didn’t include pajamas, socks, underwear, or swim suits on this list, but it goes without saying that I have these as well.
+Note: I didn’t include pyjamas, socks, underwear, or swimsuits on this list, but it goes without saying that I have these as well.

 Tops:

-• Tank Tops: Having different color tank tops are a must for my capsule wardrobe.
+• Tank Tops: Having different colour tank tops is a must for my capsule wardrobe.
 You can put them underneath clothing that’s too sheer and use them as undershirts.
-These spaghetti strap tank tops are a thicker material and also have built in bras – they look flattering just on their own.
+These spaghetti strap tank tops are made of a thicker material and also have built-in bras – they look flattering just on their own.

-• T-shirts: Plain t-shirts are super multi-functional.
+• T-shirts: Plain T-shirts are super multi-functional.
 They’re great if you’re a minimalist.
-It also works well if you want to pair it with another piece with a pop of color or pattern.
-I have these plain t-shirts in multiple colors.
+It also works well if you want to pair it with another piece with a pop of colour or pattern.
+I have these plain T-shirts in multiple colours.

 • Cardigans: Here are other cardigan essentials in my capsule wardrobe.
 This casual, chunky cardigan looks great with skinny jeans or leggings.
 Long cardigans can dress up any outfit.
 They look particularly great with dresses.